dhanushanthp/algo-prop-trading/Readme.md

 In trading, there's no single right or wrong approach.
 If a method works for you and brings in profit, that's what matters.

-From my experience, I've learned that the market doesn't always move in one direction.
-Some trading experts suggest holding your position until the market closes if you're day trading.
-However, I believe it's better to develop a strategy that allows taking multiple positions simultaneously.
+From my experience, I’ve learned that the market doesn’t always move in one direction.
+Some trading experts suggest holding your position until the market closes if you’re day trading.
+It’s also important to focus on tight stops with very high profit targets.
+I’ve been trading with a 1-hour timeframe, but the problem is that the stop is large, and hence the target must be large as well.
+This makes it challenging to achieve a high risk-to-reward ratio because entry opportunities are always a 50-50 chance.
+The only way to be profitable in the market is to have a very high risk-to-reward ratio to beat the odds of 50/50.
+Therefore, it’s best to focus on shorter timeframes, such as 15 minutes, because 5 minutes is very noisy.
+Trading based on reversal points is advisable since the market occasionally trends but mostly reverses, even on trend days.

 # Mindset of trading
 | **Win Rate (%)** | **Risk-Reward Ratio 1:1** | **Risk-Reward Ratio 1:2** | **Risk-Reward Ratio 1:3** | **Risk-Reward Ratio 1:4** | **Risk-Reward Ratio 1:5** |